Brian Carlson: Playing career

 He was selected in the 1957 World Cup squad despite not being contracted to a club, having left Blackall in dispute over a release.
 This return to representative rugby league at age 24 saw him rise to new heights.
 He played in three matches of the tournament, was top scorer with 28 points and named "Player of the 1957 World Cup".
 During the World Cup, Carlson also became the first Australian fullback to score a try in an international match when he scored in Australia's 26–9 win over France at the Sydney Cricket Ground (he also kicked 7 goals during the game).
 He also played in all three Tests in 1957 against the visiting Great Britain side.

 Carlson signed a contract with the North Sydney Bears where he would stay for six years.

 In 1959 Carlson played in the New South Wales loss to Queensland that attracted 35,261 spectators, smashing Brisbane's previous record for an interstate match of 22,817.
 He was then named Australian captain in the first Test of 1959 against New Zealand.
 He toured with the 1959–60 Kangaroos playing in 24 matches including two Tests and was the tour's second highest scorer behind Keith Barnes his selection rival for the fullback position.

 He was the leading point scorer for Australia in the 1960 World Cup.
 His second honour as Australian captain came in the first Test of the 1961 tour of New Zealand.
-Keith Barnes was the Kangarooo captain for the 11 matches between Carlson's captaincy appearances.
+Keith Barnes was the Kangaroo captain for the 11 matches between Carlson's captaincy appearances.

 Carlson captain North Sydney in the 1961 and 1962 NSWRFL seasons, the latter being his last in the premiership.

 He returned to Newcastle's Souths club in 1963 as captain-coach for three seasons.